WeblateOrg/weblate/docs/admin/access.rst

 ==============

-Weblate comes with a fine-grained privilege system to assign user permissions for the whole instance, or in a limited scope.
+Weblate comes with a fine-grained privilege system to assign user permissions for the whole instance with predefined roles, or by assigning one or more groups of permissions to users for everything, or individual projects, components, glossaries, and so on.

 .. versionchanged:: 3.0

-    Before Weblate 3.0, the privilege system was based on Django privilege system only, but is specifically built for Weblate now.
-If using anything older, please consult the documentation for the specific version you are using.
+    Before Weblate 3.0, the privilege system was based on Django, but is now specifically built for Weblate.
+Please consult the documentation for the specific version you are using if it is older.

 .. _access-simple:

 Simple access control
 ---------------------

-If you are not administrating the whole Weblate installation and just have access to manage certain projects (like on `Hosted Weblate <https://hosted.weblate.org/>`_), your access control management options are limited to following settings.
+To manage only certain projects (like on `Hosted Weblate <https://hosted.weblate.org/>`_) instead of an entire Weblate installation, the following is sufficient:
-If you don’t need any complex setup, those are sufficient for you.

 .. _acl:

-Project access control
+Project access-control
 ++++++++++++++++++++++

 .. include:: /snippets/not-hosted-libre.rst

-You can limit user’s access to individual projects by selecting a different :guilabel:`Access control` setting.
+Limit user access to individual projects by selecting a different :guilabel:`Access control` setting.
 Available options are:

 Public